 Once operational, Las Bambas will significantly increase MMG's attributable copper sales.
-As well as offering exposure to other base metals, Las Bambas is expected to produce over 2 million tonnes of copper in concentrate in its first five years, MMG is set to become one of the world's largest copper producers.
+As well as offering exposure to other base metals, Las Bambas is expected to produce over 2 million tonnes of copper in concentrate in its first five years, setting up MMG to become one of the world's largest copper producers.